 We used the random samples, described above, to calculate alpha, beta, and gamma diversity.
 Alpha diversity was defined at the scale of the randomly sampled aggregated site (i.e., the 5 randomly sampled locations).
 Gamma diversity was the cumulative sampling of all 1,000 ‘alpha’ sites.
 Beta diversity was the ratio of gamma/alpha among sites.
-From this, we followed a recently developed protocol in order to disentangle the influence of the total abundance, relative abundance, and spatial aggregation on patterns of alpha and beta-diversity (Chase et al. 2018, McGlinn et al. 2019, Engel et al. 2021).
+From this, we followed a recently developed protocol to disentangle the influence of the total abundance, relative abundance, and spatial aggregation on patterns of alpha and beta-diversity (Chase et al. 2018, McGlinn et al. 2019, Engel et al. 2021).
 Specifically, for both forest and built land use, we calculated: (1) the total number of individuals (N) from a given sample.
 Differences between categories in N for a given sampling area could help us to understand whether potential differences in diversity emerge because of changes in N, or rather due to changes in the relative abundances or distributions of species.
 (2) species richness as the number of species for a given sampling effort (S).
 S can be influenced by the total number of individuals in a sample or the relative abundance of species (i.e., the shape of the species abundance distribution).
 (3) rarefied species richness (Sn), which controls for differences in the number of individuals between sites by calculating the number of species for a given number of sampled individuals.
 If two sites differ in S, but not in Sn, we would conclude that the difference in S was entirely due to changes in N. If, however, the sites differ also in Sn, we would instead conclude that there were changes in the relative abundances of species.
 (4) In order to determine how important rare species were to any differences in S and Sn, we calculated a metric based on the inverse of Simpson’s concentration index, known as the probability of interspecific encounter (PIE).
 Taking the effective number of species from this PIE metric (Jost 2006) (SPIE) allows us to quantify differences among communities that are primarily due to differences in the relative abundances of common species, but largely insensitive to rare species).
 (5) Finally, by taking the gamma/alpha for each type, we were able to calculate several types of beta-diversity.
 Specifically, Beta_S is simply Whittaker’s beta-diversity, which is useful, incorporating variation in the total and relative abundances of species, as well as their spatial distribution on the landscape.
-Beta_Sn, however, allows us to ask how much of the observed beta diversity is due to variation in the spatial distribution of species on the landscape (i.e., intraspecific aggregation due to spatial processes, habitat heterogeneity), and how much of the observed beta diversity is simply due to sampling the numbers and relative abundances of individuals (Chase et al 2018, McGlinn et a., Engel et al. 2021).
-If the difference between sites in Beta_S is large, but smaller for Beta_Sn, we would conclude that the differences in Beta_S observed were due to changes in sampling abundances, whereas if Beta_Sn is larger, we would conclude that the differences resulted from non-random (aggregated) distributions on the landscape.
-The Beta_SPIE is similar to Beta_Sn, but quantifies the non-random difference in common species across the landscape, down weighting the influence of rarer species.
-For each randomly sampled aggregate we also calculated the cumulative biomass and carbon for each sample to compare the differences between land uses.
+Beta_Sn, however, allows us to ask how much of the observed beta diversity is due to variation in the spatial distribution of species on the landscape (i.e., intraspecific aggregation due to spatial processes, habitat heterogeneity), and how much of the observed beta diversity is simply due to sampling the numbers and relative abundances of individuals (Chase et al. 2018, McGlinn et a., Engel et al. 2021).
+If the difference between sites in Beta_S is large but smaller for Beta_Sn, we would conclude that the differences in Beta_S observed were due to changes in sampling abundances, whereas if Beta_Sn is larger, we would conclude that the differences resulted from non-random (aggregated) distributions on the landscape.
+The Beta_SPIE is like Beta_Sn but quantifies the non-random difference in common species across the landscape, downweighting the influence of rarer species.
+For each randomly sampled aggregate, we also calculated the cumulative biomass and carbon for each sample to compare the differences between land uses.

 Statistical analyses